 B. Wings of the World Show

-The "Wings of the World" show takes audiences on a virtual flight around the globe through the stories of winged beings of varying sizes.
-It's an educational and awe-inspiring experience that showcases the diversity of bird species worldwide.
+The “Wings of the World” presentation is no doubt an educational and awe-inspiring experience that showcases the diversity of bird species worldwide.

 C. Fuel Up at the Central Plaza's Food Central